JakubSchwenkbeck/AhoCorasick-Scala/README.md

   - **GUI Integration**: Intuitive graphical representation of the trie and live demonstration of pattern matching.
   - **Concurrency**: Utilizing Scala's concurrency features (e.g., Futures, Akka) to improve performance for large-scale input.

+  Checkout the different branches to follow the progress of each new feature!
 ---

 ## **Why Aho-Corasick?**